CCN-Support/CCN_Wiki/docs/source/generalpolicies.rst

   Send ccnsupport@g.ucla.edu your protocol and/or ask for help creating one.

-  The more information and documentation you send us up front, the faster we can draft a protocol for you!
+  Providing supporting information and documentation up front will help CCN draft your protocol more quickly.
 If you have a PDF or .exar1 file from a previous study, or any other study that has elements you'd like to emulate, include those in the email.

-  Most groups request assistance with building their protocols, but this is not mandatory.
-If you know exactly what you need, are safety certified, and can confidently navigate the XA30 interface, you may be permitted to create your protocol on your own.
-Still, email ccnsupport@g.ucla.edu so admins can grant you free development time to work on the console and stay in the loop about your activities.
+  Most groups request CCN assistance with protocol development, but this is not required.
+Safety-certified users who can independently navigate the XA30 interface may be permitted to create their own protocols.
+Contact ccnsupport@g.ucla.edu when you are ready to build a protocol so CCN can grant development time and coordinate access.

 .. card::
   :class-card: sd-rounded-2